henry2004y/Ganymede/ulfwaves.md

 The propagation of magnetospheric ULF plasma waves has been described usually usually in the context of standing shear Alfvén mode field line oscillations with low azimuthal wavenumber that are driven by energy coupling from incoming compressional fast mode waves.

-global eigenoscillations of the magnetosphere or the plasmasphere

 Downstream of the quasi-perpendicular portion of the bow shock, solar wind protons and heavier ions (helium ions) are  preferentially heated in the perpendicular direction to the magnetic field.[^heating] This heating creates strong temperature anisotropies which lead to intense wave growth.
 Several kinds of instabilities can be triggered: mirror mode instability and L-mode electromagnetic ion-cyclotron instability (EMIC).
 EMIC mode dominates when the plasma β is low while mirror mode dominates when the plasma β is high.
 Slow modes may also be present within a transition layer close to the subsolar magnetopause, although they are expected to suffer strong damping.
 These instabilities, if exist, allow energy transfer from the plasma to the electromagnetic field and creates the waves via reducing the temperature anisotropy and creating magnetic field oscillations for the mirror instability.
 So in a sense the instability initiates the waves, and the waves are these oscillations once they are "established" in the plasma.

 [^heating]: Yuxi provides me with a nice starting point to think about this.
 The 1st adiabatic invariant, i.e. magnetic moment $\mu_m = \frac{1}{2}m v_\perp^2 / B$ is almost conserved if the gyromotion is not violated.
 Across the quasi-perpendicular shock, the strength of the magnetic field increases, so the perpendicular thermal velocities must increase to maintain the magnetic moment.
 Therefore the perpendicular direction is preferentially heated downstream of the shock.
 For example, if the B field is increased by a factor of 2, then the ion perpendicular thermal velocity should increase by a factor of $\sqrt{2}$, and the ion perpendicular pressure should also increase by a factor of 2?
 Never or less, keep in mind that in CGL theory we need at least 1 quantity from downstream besides the full upstream information to determine the downstream anisotropy (see more in the shock note).

-### 1D FLR Theory

-[Southwood, 1974][Southwood1974] proposed an elegant 1D box model for field line resonance.
-Instead of the actual dayside magnetosphere like a compressed dipole, we can simplify the geometry to something we can solve analytically.
-Imagine a field line with both footpoints connecting to the conducting ionosphere, we can map this curved field line into a straight line extending along z.
-In x direction, the outer boundary is the magnetopause, and the inner boundary is the reflection point.
-Now assume we have uniform B field $\mathbf{B} = B_0 \hat{z}$ but a 1D density variation $\rho = \rho(x)$.
-This will give us a changing Alfvén frequency as a function of x.
-We are looking for solutions $\sim B_{1z}(x)e^{i(\omega t - k_y y)\cos(k_z z)}$.
-From the linearized MHD equations, what we end up with is a 2nd order differential equation

-\[
-\frac{d^2 B_{1z}}{dx^2} - \frac{\omega^2 v_A^2 \frac{d v_A^2}{dx}}{\omega^2 - \omega_A(x)^2}\frac{d B_{1z}}{dx} + \Big( \frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 \Big) B_{1z} = 0
-\]

-Several observations from this equation:

-1. Singular point at $\omega = \omega_A$: Alfvén resonance.
-2. Turning point at $\frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 = 0$: effectively $k_x = 0$ (???)

-Later simulations confirm the coupling between fast and Alfvén mode based on this model.
-The initial energy injection through fast mode can be converted to Alfvén mode energy and lead to energy density increase at certain locations with certain frequencies.

-### Limitations of Current FLR theory

-The mathematical description of field line resonance (FLR) often assume a simple dipole magnetic field which is not appropriate to high latitudes where field lines experience significant temporal distortion.
-This affects the _frequency_ and _polarization_ properties of the FLRs.
-The latter is important because wave-particle energy transfer involves the wave electric field component parallel to the drift velocity of particle, i.e. the azimuthal field (poloidal mode) in a dipolar magnetic field.

-The Poynting flux is field aligned and away from the equatorial plane.
-These waves likely arise from incoming compressional mode

-Simply speaking, the nice math derivations does not work for nonideal magnetic field setup.
-Observers are clueless in knowing what is really going on.

-The MHD wave equations that describe the coupling between the fast compressional mode and the shear Alfvén mode are complicated and have not been completely solved analytically, even in a simple dipole geometry.

-All mode identifications are based on _linearized_ theory in a _homogeneous_ plasma and there are clear indications, in both the data and in numerical simulations, that nonlinearity and/or inhomogeneity modify even the most basic aspects of some modes.
-For example, in the nonuniform case the ULF waves can couple.

-Turbulence is also frequently observed in the magnetosheath, i.e. O(1) fluctuations in density, bulk velocity, and magnetic field over a broad range of frequencies.
-Classical theories generally do not consider turbulence.

 ### Isotropic MHD waves